RafikGerges/CEHv10-Notes/11 - Cryptography - Steganography.md

   - Vulnerable versions include Open SSL 1.0.1 and 1.0.1f
   - CVE-2014-0160
 - **FREAK** (Factoring Attack on RSA-EXPORT Keys) - man-in-the-middle attack that forces a downgrade of RSA key to a weaker length
-- **POODLE** (Paddling Oracle On Downgraded Legacy Encryption) - downgrade attack that used the vulnerability that TLS downgrades to SSL if a connection cannot be made
+- **POODLE** (Paddling Oracle On Downgraded Legacy Encryption) - is a man-in-the-middle attack that forces a downgrade of an RSA key to a weaker length.
   - SSl 3 uses RC4, which is easy to crack
   - CVE-2014-3566
   - Also called PoodleBleed